Comparing the Growing List of FinTech Debit Cards

 Another peer to peer service that’s diversified into debit cards in recent years is Square’s Cash app.
 Although Square is best known for its small business payments and point of sales solutions, the company launched Cash as a rival to Venmo, PayPal, and the like.
 The Cash Card then followed in 2017.

-As a Cash Card user myself, I may be a bit biased, but I find this offering to be the best of the three P2P options on this list.
+As a Cash Card user myself, I may be a bit biased, but I find this offering to be the best of the first three P2P options on this list.
 For what it’s worth, Square Cash is also my favorite P2P app to use in general, so perhaps that also plays a factor.
 In any case, the Boost feature shows that companies can create value for their customers by partnering with other brands (something that will come up again later).
 Because of this I definitely give Square credit for creating a debit card that’s actually worth using.

-Biggest perk: 2.25% APY on savings balance
+Biggest perk: 1.6% APY on your balance (but more perks could be coming)

 Cost: $3 a month